hicaku/hicaku/README.md

 - 💻 Working at Huawei as a frontend developer since 2021 June.

-- ⏳ Currently learning Vue.js (Composition API), Nuxt.js and Tailwind CSS.
+- ⏳ Currently learning Nuxt.js and React.js.

 - 🧾 Previously worked as a fullstack developer with PHP.